-What are the processes involved in asset decommissioning disposal?
+What are the processes involved in IT asset decommissioning disposal?

 Tip 1: Note Down the Entire Decommissioning Process